Emily Hampshire

-Emily Hampshire is a Canadian and American actress.
-Her best known roles include Angelina in the 1998 romantic comedy Boy Meets Girl, Vivienne in the 2006 film Snow Cake, Jennifer Goines in the Syfy drama series 12 Monkeys (2015–2018), and Stevie Budd in the CBC comedy series Schitt's Creek (2015–2020), as well as the voice role of Misery in the YTV animated series Ruby Gloom (2006–2008).
+Emily Hampshire is a Canadian actress.
+Her best known roles include Angelina in Boy Meets Girl, Vivienne in Snow Cake, Jennifer Goines in 12 Monkeys, and Stevie Budd in Schitt's Creek, as well as the voice of Alyson Malitski in Braceface, Diana Barry in Anne of Green Gables: The Animated Series, Chloe Crashman in Carl Squared, and Misery in Ruby Gloom.
 Hampshire has held leading roles in the series Chapelwaite (2021) and The Rig (2023–present).

 Early life

 Hampshire was born in Montreal to Robert Hampshire, a dentist.
 She became interested in acting at age 11 after attending a performance of Les Misérables with her mother.
 Her interests were solidified by the vice principal of her all-girls Catholic school, who praised her performance during a school theatre production.
 At age 16, she moved to Toronto to pursue roles in TV and film.
 She was accepted into the American Academy of Dramatic Arts shortly after high school but never attended, as it conflicted with a film opportunity.